 *Patrons of the Museum will have their name inscribed on the Museum wall.

-Please send your tax-deductible donations to the following address:
+Please send your tax-deductible donation to the following address:

 WE ARE VERY THANKFUL TO ALL WHO SUPPORT OUR MUSEUM!